The Clear Edge

 • Deadline: Both first actions completed within 14 days

-Monthly opportunity maps sound simple.
-Most founders still skip them or run them inconsistently.
-Here’s exactly how to make this stick.
+Monthly opportunity maps sound simple, but most founders still skip them or run them inconsistently—here’s exactly how to make this stick.

-Move 1: Build Your Signal Tracking System (One-Time Setup, 90 Minutes)
+Move 1: Build A Signal Tracking System For Revenue Opportunities In 90 Minutes

-You can’t spot patterns without capturing a signal.
-Most founders have 50+ opportunity conversations yearly, but no system to track them.
+You can’t spot patterns without capturing the signals, and most founders have 50+ opportunity conversations each year with no system to track them.

 Signal Capture 1: Conversation Log